-Yoga Mendocino is a non-profit organization dedicated to promoting the knowledge and practice of yoga and other activities related to physical and spiritual well-being in Mendocino County, CA and beyond by offering resources, education, and learning opportunities in the context of encouragement and inspiration.
+Yoga Mendocino was a non-profit organization dedicated to promoting the knowledge and practice of yoga and other activities related to physical and spiritual well-being in Mendocino County, CA and beyond by offering resources, education, and learning opportunities in the context of encouragement and inspiration.
 We support diversity and inclusivity.
-We are a resource for spiritual and emotional solace and recharging.
+We have been a resource for spiritual and emotional solace and recharging.

 OUR YOGA TEACHERS

 TRIBUTE TO OUR FORMER STUDIO

 Yoga Mendocino you will always have a special space in my heart.
 I came to YOMO after being Burned over 60% of my body in the Redwood Valley/Potter Valley 2017 Wildfires.
 I was grief stricken and did not recognize my new body.
 My Spirit was struggling.
 Through Yomo, I can stand today with my face to the Sun.

 My aches drastically lessened.
 I breathe easier.
 I have found community and a safe haven to experience life.
 Legs that once struggled to stand feel grounded and strong.